naokimas/naokimasuda.github.io/gsd.md

   - First talk by me next week on the structure of the graduate programs.
   - No seminars in some weeks (you will see it in the schedule that will be distributed).

+- Familiarity with LaTeX?

 ## First-year courses

 - They are already starting!
 - PhD and MA: You need to choose Pure or Applied Track and take the corresponding mandatory courses.
 - MS: Read carefully the requirement and plan it ahead.
+- MA and MS: Show me your choices by email.
 - More on this next week.

 # Structure of graduate programs &ndash; presented in a Graduate Mentoring Seminar (by Naoki)